-Generally, personality disorders are divided into 3 subtypes (or clusters):
+Generally, personality disorders are divided into three subtypes (or clusters):

 Examples of odd/eccentric (cluster A) personality disorders

 Paranoid personality disorder.
 People with this disorder are often cold, distant, and unable to form close relationships.
 They are often overly suspicious of their surroundings without good reason.
 People with paranoid personality disorder generally can't see their role in conflict situations.
 Instead, they often project their feelings of paranoia as anger onto others.

 Schizoid personality disorder.
 People with this disorder are often cold, distant, and introverted.
 They have an intense fear of intimacy and closeness.
 People with schizoid personality disorder are absorbed in their own thinking and daydreaming.
 Because of this, they exclude themselves from attachment to people and reality.

 Examples of dramatic/erratic (cluster B) personality disorders

 Narcissistic personality disorder.
-People with this disorder present severely overly inflated feelings of self-worth, grandness, and superiority over others.
+People with this disorder present severely over-inflated feelings of self-worth, grandness, and superiority over others.
 People with this disorder often exploit others who fail to admire them.
 They are overly sensitive to criticism, judgment, and defeat.

 Histrionic personality disorder.
 People with this disorder are overly conscious of their appearance and are constantly seeking attention.
 They also often behave dramatically in situations that don't warrant this type of reaction.
 The emotional expressions of people with histrionic personality disorder are often judged as superficial and exaggerated.

 Examples of anxious/inhibited (cluster C) personality disorders

-Obsessive-compulsive personality disorder .
-People with this disorder are adverse to change.
+Obsessive-compulsive personality disorder.
+People with this disorder are averse to change.
 They are bothered by a disrupted routine due to their obsession for order.
 They have anxiety and trouble completing tasks and making decisions.
 People with this disorder often become uncomfortable in situations that are beyond their control.
 They have trouble maintaining positive, healthy interpersonal relationships as a result.

 Treatment for personality disorders

 Specific treatment for each personality disorder will be determined by your healthcare provider based on your age, overall health, and health history.